 - Loss of Appetite – These medications can suppress appetite and lead to potential issues with growth and weight gain.
 Weight loss can be an alarming issue for growing kids.

 - Increased Heart Rate and Blood Pressure – Stimulants can put added strain on the cardiovascular system, which can be a concern for some children with preexisting heart conditions.
+They are prone to increased risk of high blood pressure in children.

 - Mood Changes – While stimulants can improve mood in some cases, they can also lead to mood swings, irritability, or emotional blunting in others.